Scholarships and funding

 A list of funding opportunities for PhD applicants in the Information School.

-Find out morec) White Rose College of the Arts & Humanities Studentships
+2. AHRC White Rose College of the Arts & Humanities (WRoCAH) Awards

-This is where you apply to work on a specific project which already has funding attached.
+In addition to these open scholarships, somtimes we have a specific project which already has funding attached.
 You need to demonstrate that you are better qualified to complete the project than other applicants.

 You will not usually be asked to write a complete research proposal, but you may be asked to write a short personal statement, or provide a description of how you would approach the project.